BagpipesRbetter/BagpipesRbetter.github.io/README.md

 ![Evan In A Forest With Lake](https://raw.githubusercontent.com/BagpipesRbetter/BagpipesRbetter.github.io/main/favicon.jpeg) hi there!
 I'm Evan Barclay, a 18 year old College student from the US.
 I'm currently a student at Utah Valley University(and American Fork High School), and I'm studying Computer Science.
-If you want to contact me, you can find me on <a href="https://discordapp.com/users/773342404630675518">Discord at BagpipesRbetter</a>, or you can email me at <a href="mailto:evanjbarclay@gmail.com">evanjbarclay@gmail.com</a>.
+If you want to contact me, as far as contact goes,you can find me on alll of the links below ↓ , or you can email me at <a href="mailto:evanjbarclay@gmail.com">evanjbarclay@gmail.com</a>.
-(I've also included these and many more links below)
 I hope you enjoy my site!

 ## Links
 make sure to check out my other sites and socials:
 - <a href="mailto:evanjbarclay@gmail.com">Email: evanjbarclay@gmail.com</a>